open-xchange/appsuite-middleware/documentation/configuration/variables_injection.md

 # Injecting through tokens

-It is possible to specify tokens or placeholders directly in .properties, .yml and .yaml configuration files nested in the `/opt/open-xchange/etc` directory (and sub-directories respectively); except file `/opt/open-xchange/etc/external-domains.properties`.
+It is possible to specify tokens or placeholders directly in .properties, .yml and .yaml configuration files nested in the `/opt/open-xchange/etc` directory (and sub-directories respectively); except files:

+* `/opt/open-xchange/etc/external-domains.properties`
+* `/opt/open-xchange/etc/HTMLEntities.properties`

 A placeholder begins with the character sequence `"{{"` and it ends with character sequence `"}}"`.